michaelawyu/cloudevents-generator/README.md

 ## Supported languages and bindings

-At this early stage, Cloud Events Supports the following languages:
+At this early stage, Cloud Events Generator supports the following languages:

 * Python (3+)
 * Node.js (8+)